MoiColl/shiny_cluster/README.md

 Hope it helps you as much as it has helped me!
 Let me know on the issues of the repo if you have any problems with the script or if you think `shiny_cluster` can be improved in any way!

-# For colaborators using GenerationInterval shiny app
+# For collaborators using GenerationInterval shiny app

-These are the instructions to be able to run the GenerationInterval shiny app from your localcomputer.
+These are the instructions to be able to run the GenerationInterval shiny app from your local computer.

 1. copy the file `job_moicoll.sh`